The Micromosaic vs Mosaic Debate

 • Tiles are not sealed or polished smooth, however finer mosaic's like the one on the right above, may be waxed but that alone does not make them a micromosaic.

 Below are several old catalog pages for mosaic jewelry that date from 1911 to 1927.
-You can see what they are clearly calling mosaic and how today we are completely misidentifying it.
-These examples are what I would consider finer mosaics too but they are still easy to discern from micromosaic.
+You can see the designs that were called mosaic and how today many are misidentifying them.
+These examples are what would be considered finer mosaics but they are still easy to discern.

 Mini Mosaic